-Washington State has the tenth-largest population of undocumented individuals in U.S., approximately three percent of Washington's population.
+Washington State has the tenth-largest population of undocumented individuals in the U.S., approximately three percent of Washington's population.
 Most of these people have lived in this country for over a decade.
-The top five countries of origin are Mexico, Guatemala, India, Vietnam, and Korea.
+Mexico, Guatemala, India, Vietnam, and Korea are the top five countries of origin.